Recent analyst videos

 Enders Analysis is a firm believer in strong public service broadcasting which boosts the entire UK creative industry and is consumed by almost everyone.
-We have published a number of reports covering the BBC and Channel 4 over the last few months.
-To download any of our Channel 4 reports please click on the links below:
+We have published a report on Channel 4 relocation.
+To download this report please click on the link below:

 Latest reports More

 Subscription fashion retailer Stitch Fix has gone public, revealing a rare example of a new, private, technology-based company capable of making a profit

 Stitch Fix relies on the ‘mixed intelligence’ of algorithms and human stylists to offer its customers a curated fashion “Fix” of clothing and accessories, aiming to cut through some of the chaos of ecommerce

 Though Stitch Fix’s success is not guaranteed, there is much to be learned from its approach of focusing on building a solid business and generating positive earnings early, rather than growing users at any cost